Links (external links open in a new window)

-Other versions: Probably a one off.
+Other versions: This Cobra table lamp is probably a one off.

 This table lamp was sold as a lamp made in the 1970s, 1980s, but it is something completely different, it is brand new.
-It was acquired in Marseilles, France in the summer of 2018 on Ebay.
+It was acquired in Marseilles, France in the summer of 2018 on eBay.

 When opening the box, the penetrating smell of fresh silver paint and polyester emerged.
 It was immediately clear that this could not be a vintage lamp.

-The finish is sad and she is clearly cobbled together.
+The finish is sad and it is clearly cobbled together.
 The socket (pictures below) is not positioned correctly in the middle, so that a round light bulb touches the lamp and burns the paint.
 The orange freshly sprayed paint also ended up on the socket because it was badly taped.
 The air holes at the top have been drilled, but at the bottom you can see the burrs.
 When these photos were taken, fresh orange paint remained on the white paper.

 The seller claims to be a professional lamp dealer and washes his hands of and only wants to repay it when it is returned, despite all arguments.
 Of course, the victim has to pay twice the shipping costs, in other words, paying the lamp twice as it did not cost a lot (fortunately).
 A complaint has been filed, but the seller remains silent.
 It is a pity that someone reveals his true colour for so little money.

 May this be a warning.
 There are already a lot of fake lamps on the market.
-Also, don’t count much on any help from Ebay.
+Also, don’t count much on any help from eBay.
 Very rarely do they want to do anything to help the buyer.
 Long time sellers know that.
 Giving bad comments about an account does not help, a few days later it is removed on simple request of the seller.
 In other words, he can do what he wants.
 Buyers are outlawed.
-Don’t buy stuff without using Paypal or they can or will not do anything.
+Don’t buy stuff without using Paypal or they can or will do anything.
 You always have to solve your problems yourself, not easy or even impossible when you are deceived.